Regulator Performance Framework

 • Cooperative and collaborative relationships are established with stakeholders, including other regulators, to promote trust and improve the efficiency and effectiveness of the regulatory framework.

-• During 2021-2022, BPEQ conducted more than 70 seminars, workshops, webinars, and industry events for a wide range of stakeholders, including state and local government, universities, professional bodies, private industry, as well as the general community.
-Events were held throughout Queensland, including Toowoomba, Moranbah, Central Highlands, Cairns and more.
-These events provided free information to attendees on the RPEQ registration system, the PE Act, code, and the BPEQ complaints process.
+• During 2023-2024, the Board conducted more than 100 seminars, meetings, workshops, webinars, and industry events for a wide range of stakeholders, including state and local government, universities, professional bodies, private industry, as well as the general community.
+Events were held throughout Queensland, including Ipswich, Brisbane, Toowoomba, Gladstone, Townsville, Sunshine Coast and the Gold Coast.
+These events provided free information to attendees on the RPEQ registration system, the PE Act, code, and the complaints process.

-• BPEQ utilises social media channels (LinkedIn and Twitter) and the BPEQ website to provide information to stakeholders regarding PE Act obligations, RPEQ registration process, and to respond to frequently asked questions.
+• The Board utilises social media channels (LinkedIn) and the Board website to provide information to stakeholders regarding PE Act obligations, RPEQ registration process, and to respond to frequently asked questions.
+During 2023-2024, the Board surpassed more than 7,000 followers on LinkedIn, an increase of more than 8% from the previous reporting period.

 3.